vanish125/gpsdo-fw/README.md

 #### Boot Screen
 After boot, the GPSDO will automatically display the last used screen between `Main Scren` and `Trend Scren`.

-#### PPB lock
+#### GPSDO lock
-PPB is considered lock when the mean PPB value (running average over 128 seconds) is above the `PPB Lock Threshold` setting in `PPB` menu.
+GPSDO is considered locked when the mean PPB value (running average over 128 seconds) is above the `PPB Lock Threshold` setting in `PPB` menu.
-The PPB locked status can be monitored with the padlock icon in the main screen :
+The GPSDO locked status can be monitored with the padlock icon on the main screen :
 ![PPB Lock](https://github.com/fredzo/gpsdo-fw/blob/main/doc/ppb-lock.png?raw=true)

 #### PPB Menu